 I was so taken aback by that, thinking to myself, “Wow.
 He just asked and thus, he received.”
 I’d never thought to do that.
 I’d been more inclined to be a performer who just worked with what she had.

-So today, on Equal Pay Day, I’d like to challenge all millennial women to make at least one of the following boss moves:
+So today, I’d like to challenge all millennial women to make at least one of the following boss moves:

 1. Know your salary and what you should be earning based on your location, job title and industry.
 Utilize salary calculators and get a sense of what peers with similar job titles and duties in your industry are earning.
 Keep up to date with the fiscal health of your company and industry to ensure you’re earning at least a competitive salary.